palantir/godel-conjure-plugin/README.md

 * `conjure`: runs Conjure generation.
 Runs for all of the entries specified in the configuration in order.
 The working directory is set to be the project directory.
 * `conjure-publish`: publishes IR to a specified destination.
-* `conjure-backcompat`: checks backward compatibility of Conjure APIs by comparing the current IR against the previously published version.
+* `check-conjure-backcompat`: checks backward compatibility of Conjure APIs by comparing the current IR against the base IR as determined by the asset.
 Runs automatically as part of `./godelw verify`.
-Projects without a `group-id` or with `publish: false` are skipped.
-* `conjure-accept-backcompat-breaks`: accepts backward compatibility breaks by writing acknowledgment entries to lockfiles.
+* `conjure-accept-backcompat-breaks`: accepts any compatibility breaks identified by `check-conjure-backcompat` (if supported by the asset).

 Verify
 ------